Feeder Bluff Survey

-In 2006, MRC contractor Jim Johannessen of Coastal Geologic Services Inc. completed a comprehensive survey of feeder bluffs and accretion shoreforms along the entire shoreline of Whidbey and Camano islands.
+In 2006, the MRC contracted Jim Johannessen of Coastal Geologic Services Inc. to complete a comprehensive survey of feeder bluffs and accretion shoreforms along the entire shoreline of Whidbey and Camano islands.

 The forage fish that form an essential link in the marine food chain rely on beach gravels of a specific character for optimum spawning conditions.
 Much of the Island County shoreline, with its glacially-carved high bluffs, provides a constantly replenishing supply of these gravels through natural erosion unless human activity interferes.
 We engaged Johannessen to map these feeder bluffs and related accretion shoreforms on both islands.